CortSmith/AWS-BlenderRendering/README.md

 -Volumes are storage blocks that allow you to save your files without having to re-download files, software, and other dependencies.

-- Navigate to the EC2 Dashboard by searching EC2 under the Services tab.
+- Navigate to the EC2 Dashboard by searching EC2 under the Services tab and selecting the option named __EC2__.

 - In the left column, find the Elastic Block Store section, and select Volumes.